Tip # 3: Boost your metabolism program

 Welcome to the third tip in the Boost your Metabolism program!

 To assist with weight loss and/or to avoid weight gain, this program gradually adds healthy habits to your lifestyle.
-These tips can assist in increasing your metabolic rate – or how efficiently your body utilizes the food you eat.
+And these tips may assist in increasing your metabolic rate – or how efficiently your body utilizes the food you eat.

 Once a week – for eight weeks – I've posted a new tip on this blog.
 But I encourage you to follow each tip for longer than a week, before moving on to the next one.
 Longer is best in developing new habits . . .

-At the recent Global Summit health & fitness conference one of the presenters, Bobby Cappuccio, offered a very interesting
+At the 2017 Global Summit health & fitness conference one of the presenters, Bobby Cappuccio, offered a very interesting

 analogy of the power of making small changes.
 He asked, if you were offered a million dollars right now, or one penny every day for 30 days doubled every day, which offer would you take?
 In our quick-fix society, most would probably take the one million dollars.
 But if you do the math, one penny doubled every day for 30 days (i.e. a penny on day one, two on day two, four on day three, eight on day four, etc.) would amount to over 5 million dollars!
 Cappuccio’s point is that successful lifestyle changes are not about making massive, fast changes – it’s all about consistent, small changes.
 They can accumulate into huge, permanent rewards.